MikhailDiakov/APIBACKEND/README.md

 # Notifications service (API7)

-### Sends request for password recovery, registration, orders, etc. to the post office
+### Sends request for password recovery, registration, orders, etc. to the email